 Must have their own equipment.

-The club renovation project is well underway.
+CLUB RENOVATION PROJECT IS MOVING FORWARD The club renovation project is well underway.
 Thanks to several member volunteers for putting in the time to clean and demo the kitchen area in preparation for the new construction.

 The governing body just approved the additional expansion to the original set of plans for the new kitchen.
 Plans will be available to view shortly.